airbytehq/airbyte/docs/integrations/sources/microsoft-sharepoint.md

 </HideInUI>
 ### Step 1: Set up SharePoint application

 The Microsoft Graph API uses OAuth for authentication.
 Microsoft Graph exposes granular permissions that control the access that apps have to resources, like users, groups, and mail.
-When a user signs in to your app they, or, in some cases, an administrator, are given a chance to consent to these permissions.
+When a user signs in to your app, they or in some cases an administrator are given a chance to consent to these permissions.
 If the user consents, your app is given access to the resources and APIs that it has requested.
 For apps that don't take a signed-in user, permissions can be pre-consented to by an administrator when the app is installed.

 Microsoft Graph has two types of permissions: